Saint Vincent and the Grenadines.

 The flag of Saint Vincent and the Grenadines was adopted on October 21, 1985, after gaining independence from Britain in 1979.

-There are also followers of the Roman Catholic Church, Evangelicals, Rastafarians, Jehovah’s Witnesses, and followers of other religions (Hinduism, Islam, etc.)
+There are also Roman Catholics, Evangelicals, Rastafarians, Jehovah's Witnesses, and adherents of other religions (Hinduism, Islam, etc.)

 Parliamentary Democracy (House Of Assembly) Under A Constitutional Monarchy.